 Go to the OSToy app, click on Home in the left menu, and enter a message in the "Crash Pod" tile (ex: "This is goodbye!") and press the "Crash Pod" button.

 This will cause the pod to crash and Kubernetes should restart the pod.
 After you press the button you will see:

 3. View the revival#

-Quickly switch to the Deployment - Pods screen (from step 1).
-You will see that the pod is in an error state, meaning it is down but should quickly come back up.
-(Note: this may happen quickly.
-If you are switching tabs you might miss it).
+Quickly switch to the Deployments screen (from step 1).
+You will see that the pod turns yellowish, meaning it is down but should quickly come back up and show blue.
+It does happen quickly so you might miss it.

 5. Make the app malfunction#

 Keep the page from the pod events still open from step 4.
 Then in the OSToy app click on the "Toggle Health" button, in the "Toggle Health Status" tile.
 You will see the "Current Health" switch to "I'm not feeling all that well".

 This will cause the app to stop responding with a "200 HTTP code".
 After 3 such consecutive failures ("A"), Kubernetes will kill the pod ("B") and restart it ("C").
 Quickly switch back to the pod events tab and you will see that the liveness probe failed and the pod as being restarted.